-Almost all Ballast Control equipment gives off heat, which can build up during the day and become quite oppressive for users, as well as detrimental to the equipment.
+Almost all Ballast Control equipment gives off heat, which can build up during the day and become oppressive for users and detrimental to the equipment.

 For this reason, the scheme requires that the temperature of the classrooms should be between 18 and 24 degrees Celsius, with humidity between 40% and 60%.
-An air conditioning unit or fan which can control temperature and humidity is required.
+An air-conditioning unit or fan that can control temperature and humidity is required.